-The UK has become the first country in the world to officially recognise free-running as a sport.
-Having the required recognition from all of the UK Sports Councils* means organisations such as the sport’s National Governing Body - Parkour UK - are able to apply for Government Grants and National Lottery Funding for support and to develop facilities1.
-As part of Ealing Council’s investment in its young people, they are consulting their residents on a proposal to build a new parkour facility within one of the borough’s parks.
+In 2017 the UK became the first country in the world to officially recognise free-running as a sport.
+Having the required recognition from all of the UK Sports Councils* means organisations such as the sport’s National Governing Body - Parkour UK - are able to apply for Government Grants and National Lottery Funding for support and to develop facilities.

 The Guardian newspaper describes free running as “an expression of attitude, exploring boundaries and calculated risk”.

 Not all views positively embrace the sport.
 An article in the Telegraph newspaper described the sport as “likely to produce and encourage delinquent behaviour” and Cambridge University classed it as a “form of trespassing as well as endangering public health and their own health”.

 The publication of the European Standard – EN16899:2016 for Parkour Equipment – Safety requirements and test methods is seen as a significant achievement for the sport.
 It supports local authorities, land owners, universities and others to build/install free running facilities which are safe and in line with the recognised standard.

 The standard sets out the minimum safety standards required for installing and maintaining parkour equipment.
 It makes reference to parkour equipment forming no part of children’s play equipment, but does not contain guidance for councils on how to manage site control access or respond to the risk that children may mistake parkour equipment for play equipment.
 Local authorities who are building their own facilities should ensure they take appropriate measures to safeguard minors as part of their risk assessment process.